MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/vpn/vpn-security-features.md

 > [!NOTE]
 > For built-in VPN, LockDown VPN is only available for the Internet Key Exchange version 2 (IKEv2) connection type.

-Deploy this feature with caution as the resultant connection will not be able to send or receive any network traffic without the VPN being connected.
+Deploy this feature with caution, as the resultant connection will not be able to send or receive any network traffic without the VPN being connected.

 ## Windows Information Protection (WIP) integration with VPN

-Windows Information Protection provides capabilities allowing the separation and protection of enterprise data against disclosure across both company and personally owned devices without requiring additional changes to the environments or the apps themselves.
+Windows Information Protection provides capabilities allowing the separation and protection of enterprise data against disclosure across both company and personally owned devices, without requiring additional changes to the environments or the apps themselves.
 Additionally, when used with Rights Management Services (RMS), WIP can help to protect enterprise data locally.

 The **EdpModeId** node in the [VPNv2 Configuration Service Provider (CSP)](https://docs.microsoft.com/windows/client-management/mdm/vpnv2-csp) allows a Windows 10 VPN client to integrate with WIP, extending its functionality to remote devices.
 Use case scenarios for WIP include: